MOHOAzure/Discord-chat-bot/README.md

   * In panel `scopes`, select `bot`
   * In panel `bot permission`, select `Send Messages` and `Read Message History`
   * copy & paste the generated auth link to a new browser tab
-  * add the bot to a server (create a server if needed)
+  * add the bot to a discord server (create a discord server for test if needed)

 # Create bot on AWS
 * Login the machine